Farria/2017.M1.ASP/README.md

 * Office Hour: Monday & Thursday 11AM – 12PM or by appointment

 ## Teaching Assistance: 葛德生 (Devon Ge)
+While TA may not know the course contents, TA can help you on python programming issues.
+So please take advantage of the TA office hours.
 * Email: 1701213756@sz.pku.edu.cn
 * TA Office Hour: Tuesday 10:30AM - 12:20PM, Friday 1:30PM - 3:20PM (Room 213/214)